Aegisub/aegisite/source/docs/3.0/Automation/Lua/Subtitle_file_interface.html.md

 Inserting lines will move lines after the inserted lines to move down in index, such that old indexes will no longer be valid.

+Inserting lines into the wrong section of the subtitle file has undefined results, and may break in weird ways.

 **`i`** (`number`)
 : Index to insert before.